pfmoore/pybuild/README.md

 written with an assumption that such libraries have been "installed centrally" (which is the norm on Unix, but not on Windows where there is normally no central install location).

+The Python environments have pip, setuptools, and wheel installed.